 Naturally students can organize an internship independently.
 A good place to identify internship positions currently on offer in Germany are the job postings of the German federal government’s Employment Office, the Arbeitsagentur.
 These listings (in German only!) can be found here.

-For undergraduate students in the Natural Sciences or Engineering, the RISE Germany program (Research Internships in Science and Engineering) offers an opportunity to complete a summer research internship in the lab of a German PhD student.
-No German language skills are required and the host institution assists scholarship holders with arranging accommodation making RISE Globalink an excellent opportunity for young scholars looking to have a first research experience in Germany.
+RISE Germany gives undergraduate students in these fields the opportunity to complete a summer research internship in the lab of a German PhD student.
+No German language skills are required and the host institution assists scholarship holders with arranging accommodation.

 There are five key criteria that define a good internship.
 To ensure a positive internship experience, it’s always a good idea to check how well you 'fit' with the specific internship in advance: